 In her past life as a zoologist, Ellie spent a lot of time catching (mostly) cute animals, including little penguins, baby swans, tiny native marsupials, and crickets (not so cute and a bit bitey).
 After her Master of Zoology, she moved into the world of science communication.
 She worked for a few years as a Science Communicator at a science PR company, before joining the Science Gallery Melbourne team as the Head Mediator for the inaugural exhibition BLOOD.
 She followed this with a year as the Science Engagement Coordinator.

-Ellie spends her spare time working as the Engagement Manager at a small nature charity.
+Ellie spends her spare time working as the Engagement Manager at Remember The Wild.